uniquadev/LuauVM/README.md

 ## NOTE:
 > * This VM won't be maintained constantly over luau updates.
 > * This VM doesn't aim to provide a fast bytecode execution.
-> * This VM has been test with scripts like the ones in [MakeTests/src](https://github.com/uniquadev/LuauVM/tree/master/MakeTests/src) folder.
+> * This VM has been tested with scripts like the ones in [MakeTests/src](https://github.com/uniquadev/LuauVM/tree/master/MakeTests/src) folder.

 # Usage
 ```lua